fathiajama-oss/adk-alloydb/README.md

 | **6.2 Chat Logic** | *New HTML File* | Implement JavaScript logic to send the user's query and a **Session ID** as a structured JSON object to a mock API endpoint (`/agent/chat`) and parse the agent's JSON response, ensuring **multi-turn history** is maintained in the UI.. |
 | **6.3 Agent Integration (Conceptual)** | *New HTML File* | Demonstrate the integration by having the chat client send and receive structured JSON data, proving that the front-end is ready to connect to the deployed Gemini/ADK service. |

-Good luck, Benifix Hackathon participants\!
+Good luck, Benifex Hackathon participants\!
 May the tools be ever in your favor.